-Jaundice refers to the yellow discolouration of the sclera and skin that is due to hyperbilirubinaemia (this usually occurs at around bilirubin levels >50 µmol/L).
+Jaundice refers to the yellow discolouration of the sclera and skin (Fig. 1) that is due to hyperbilirubinaemia, occurring at bilirubin levels roughly greater than 50 µmol/L.

 Under normal circumstances, bilirubin undergoes conjugation within the liver, making it water-soluble.
-It is then excreted via the bile into the GI tract, the majority of which egested in the faeces as urobilinogen.
-Around 10% is reabsorbed into the bloodstream and excreted through the kidneys.
+It is then excreted via the bile into the GI tract, the majority of which is egested in the faeces as urobilinogen and stercobilin (the metabolic breakdown product of urobilingoen).
+Around 10% of urobilinogen is reabsorbed into the bloodstream and excreted through the kidneys.
 Jaundice occurs when this pathway is disrupted.

 Types of Jaundice